enpointe/activity/README.md

-NOTE: This work will be replaced by v2 Branch

-This is a simplistic implemenation of golang activity module that provides a simple in memory implementation for recording activities and the time spent on each activity via JSON requests.
-It is intended primary as the means to explore and learn about go lang.
+Version 2 In Progress

+This is a rework/expansion of the version 1 implementation of this activity logger.

+This version is being expanded to:

+* Add backend storage using MongoDB
+* Add a front end http interface to access the JSON methods
+* Add ability to store information about the user exercising
+* Add ability to store information about the exercise being perform
+* Add ability to record the time spent performing a specific exercise for a specific user
+* Add basic security to the REST api calls to ensure proper access

 # Development